Qqu: New media strategy and content development work

 Having actively delved in IT at the same time as he did dance and music.
-Moses Qqu has been instrumental in the shaping and creating of new media space in East and Central Africa.
-He is a founding member of the Design Kenya Society which is a professional design institution that draws membership from students, professional and stakeholders in the design industry in Kenya.
+Moses Qqu has been involved in the shaping and creating of new media space in East and Central Africa.
+He is a founding member of the Design Kenya Society which is a professional design institution that draws membership from students, professional and stakeholders in the Kenyan design industry.
 DKS is affiliated to Network of Africa Designers and by extension, International Council of Societies of Industrial Design (ICSID).
-He has been instrumental in the shaping of Design Kenya Society and mobilization and recruitment of designers.
-He is also currently serving in the steering committee of the Art Directors and Copywriters Club of Kenya.
-Moses Qqu is also one of the key resource persons in the review and development of undergraduate, Diploma and Certificate programmes at the School of The Arts and Design at the University of Nairobi.
-His currently portfolio extends through the creme de la creme in corporate working on projects for clients such as Samsung, Orange Telecom, Alcatel, Safaricom, Coca-Cola, Barclays Bank and many more.
+He has been involved in the shaping of Design Kenya Society and mobilization and recruitment of designers.
+He also currently served on the steering committee of the Art Directors and Copywriters Club of Kenya.
+Moses Qqu is also one of the resource persons in the review and development of undergraduate, diploma and certificate programmes at the School of The Arts and Design at the University of Nairobi.
+His portfolio includes orking on corporate projects for clients such as Samsung, Orange Telecom, Alcatel, Safaricom, Coca-Cola, Barclays Bank and more.